Grains of sand.

-Known as the “tallest block in the world”, Dubai Marina prides itself with many high-rise buildings, including the famous Princess Tower which used to be the world’s tallest residential-only building until 432 Park Avenue in New York City surpassed it in December 2015.
+Known as the “tallest block in the world”, Dubai Marina prides itself on many high-rise buildings, including the famous Princess Tower which used to be the world’s tallest residential-only building until 432 Park Avenue in New York City surpassed it in December 2015.
 When the Pentominium is finished, since construction has been frozen, it will claim the first place.

 Infinity Tower, also known as Cayan Tower, is located in the Marina too.
-The tower is popular with being the highest building with a twist of 90 degrees.
+The tower is the highest building with a twist of 90 degrees.
 Don’t be too amazed by its shape because my friend told me they slowed its inauguration due to problems with its foundations.
 Probably not the best choice to live (not the most reasonable too, he-he).

 Dubai’s Old Town – Spices, Gold, and Jewellery Blend into One